-See Also: "Administering a Database on Windows" in Oracle Database Platform Guide for Microsoft Windows (64-Bit) on Intel Itanium
+See Also: "Administering a Database on Windows" in Oracle Database Platform Guide for Microsoft Windows (32-Bit)

 Data Pump Import and Data Pump Export

 Two new utilities, Data Pump Import and Data Pump Export, offer faster transfer of files to and from Oracle databases.
 The previous file transfer utilities, Import and Export, are retained for use with Oracle databases created with earlier versions of Oracle software.